antosmichael07/JGO/README.md

 # JGO

-Go syntax file, that compiles to javascript syntax.
+The program compiles every file in the directory with the file extension .jgo to javascript files.